 Capital One Platinum Credit Card

-If your goal is to own an unsecured card in 2019, but your credit isn’t up to snuff, this card may fit the bill.
+If your goal is to own an unsecured card in 2020 but your credit needs some work, this card may fit the bill.
 As long as you pay your bill in full every month and can avoid the stiff APR fees, this card can help you boost your overall credit standing.

 - If you make five on-time payments in a row, Capital One may grant you access to a higher credit limit, which can help improve your score.